The 10 Most Dangerous Bugs You Need to Avoid

 ELZBIETA SEKOWSKA/SHUTTERSTOCK

-Mostly found in the Southern and Southwestern portions of the United States, Africanized Honeybees often travel in swarms to find a new hive.
-Most do not randomly attacked people or animals unless they feel that their new hive is in danger.
+Mostly found in the Southern and Southwestern portions of the United States, Africanized honeybees often travel in swarms to find a new hive.
+Most do not randomly attack people or animals unless they feel their new hive is in danger.
 If you see a swarm of bees or are near a hive, it’s important to move away from the area quickly.
-Keep bugs at bay from your pets, plants and yard with First Saturday Lime.

 4 / 10